mastats/cli_user_data_processing/README.md

 # CLI to fetch user data
 CLI app that interacts with an external API to fetch user data (https://randomuser.me/api/).
-This app is designed for an environment running Python 3.9.6.
+This app has been testing in the following versions: Python 3.9.6 and Python 3.10.

 ## Setup